Why do child support payments go to Supportkids before coming to me?

 How will my checks from a non-custodial parent, not affiliated with Supportkids, be impacted by your involvement?

 There is a chance that your payments from another non-custodial parent will be forwarded to Supportkids.
 Our contact information is provided to state offices after your case has been accepted and often times they update every record associated with your name.
-When checks from the secondary non-custodial parent arrive, we will forward them to you without a fee deduction.
+When checks from the secondary non-custodial parent arrive, we will forward them to you as quickly as possible.
 Unfortunately, this will cause a delay in receipt of your payment.
-There is not an alternative to this step.
+There is no alternative to this step.

 Am I eligible to apply for Supportkids services?